(1936-1950) Wartime years and beyond

 TM and Billie sprucing up their home at Elliott Trailer Park 1944

-Mom loved living there because the beach was 200 yards away and Daw would take her to the beach to swim and fish.
+Mom loved living 200 yards from the beach where Daw would take her to swim and fish.
 She started 1st grade at North Beach Elementary School, across the street from the trailer park.
 You can see it behind her in this photo.

 For the next two years, TM’s jobsites included (he usually worked for a subcontractor on a jobsite):

-Although he had been too old, at 27, for the first draft, he actually was drafted in 1944 and ordered to report the summer of 1945, but his employer (RMSC) protested his removal from an essential industry since his high-pressure welding was a much needed and scarce skill for war production.
+Although he had been too old at 27 for the first draft, TM was drafted in 1944 and ordered to report the summer of 1945, but his employer RMSC protested his removal from an essential industry since his high-pressure welding was a much needed and scarce skill for war production.
 The war ended the following month.

-Soon after the Moores learned that TM would not be drafted, they also found that Billie was pregnant.
-They had been saving every penny in a cookie jar so they could buy a house.
+Soon after learning that TM would not be drafted, the Moores also found they were expecting another child.
+They had been saving pennies in a cookie jar to buy a house.
 In July 1945, they paid $50 in earnest money and a $327.80 down payment to purchase their first home at 3009 South Staples in Corpus Christi.
-It had been built a year earlier, and they assumed the first owner’s 25-year mortgage with payments of $26.69 per month.
+Built a year earlier, they assumed the first owner’s 25-year mortgage with payments of $26.69 per month.

 The house was 1042 square feet, and had three bedrooms, one bathroom, and no garage.
-But later, of course, TM would build that garage.
+But later, of course, TM would build the family a garage.

-Linda switched to Sam Houston Elementary school which was 2 blocks away from the new house, and her dad bought her a bicycle which she rode to school for the next 4 or 5 years.
+Linda switched to Sam Houston Elementary school, two blocks away from the new house, and TM bought her a bicycle which she rode to school for the next 4 or 5 years.

 TM and Billie’s second child, Susan Kathleen Moore, was born on March 4, 1946.

-Also in 1946, TM and a friend, Bill Shuford, started their own welding and fabricating business, Moore & Shuford.
+That same year TM and friend Bill Shuford started a welding and fabricating business, Moore & Shuford.
 TM took out rolling loans, using his 1942 Chevrolet sedan as collateral, to cover expenses until income on jobs came in from the business.

 Billie ran the business as secretary and bookkeeper, while TM did the hard labor, and it became a reputable and successful business.

-TM and Billie kept an active social life even while working hard.
-They were inducted as members of the Order of the Eastern Star in 1946.
-(They eventually became honored as 50-year members and had the emblem of the Order of the Eastern Star engraved on their joint tombstone.)
+The couple kept an active social life even while working hard.
+They were inducted as members of the Order of the Eastern Star in 1946 (and would later be honored as 50-year members and have the emblem of the Order of the Eastern Star engraved on their joint tombstone.)
 TM was also a member of the Ancient Free and Accepted Masons and moved his Lodge to Corpus Christi.
-(He would later be honored as a 50-year member, and a benefactor for Aged Masons.)
+(He would later be honored as a 50-year member and benefactor for Aged Masons.)